Introduction

 What is Murmurations?

-The network is comprised of:
+The distributed data sharing network is comprised of:

-1. Nodes and other data hosts that share data in the network
+- Nodes and other data hosts that share data in the network

-3. Aggregators that collect data from the network and display it in various ways
+- Aggregators that collect data from the network and display it in various ways

-4. A library of schemas that describe the data in the network
+- Libraries of schemas that describe the data in the network

-The initial use case for Murmurations was to facilitate decentralized mapping of purpose-driven and solidarity economy organizations and projects.
+The initial use case for Murmurations is to facilitate decentralized mapping of purpose-driven solidarity economy organizations and projects, making them visible to the world and each other.

 How does it work?